pulsipher/FlexJuMP.jl/docs/src/index.md

 These techniques are described in greater detail in [Background](@ref).

 !!! note
-    Currently, FlexJuMP only accepts linear constraints and assumes the random variables to multivariate Gaussian with a certain mean and covariance matrix specified by the user.
+    Currently, FlexJuMP only accepts linear constraints and assumes the random variables to be multivariate Gaussian with a certain mean and covariance matrix specified by the user.
 Development is underway to allow for quadratic constraints and general nonlinear constraints.